jessepav/lacygoill-wiki-backup/bug/vim.md

    > as for mappings.
 This makes it possible to define a call to the function in
    > a mapping.

-It seems that it  says that you need to prepent a function  name with `<SID>` if you want to call it from a mapping.
+It seems that it says that you need to prepend a function name with `<SID>` – at the definition site –  if you want to call it from a  mapping.
 That's not true.
 Was it true in the past?

----

-Mappings are really weird for a beginner.
-Are there other enhancements we could ask to make their definition more intuitive?

 ## ?
 ```vim